Wall Street crash of 1929: Background

 On September 20, 1929, top British investor Clarence Hatry and many of his associates were jailed for fraud and forgery, leading to the suspension of his companies.
 This may have weakened the confidence of Americans in their own companies, although it had minimal impact on the London Stock Exchange.
 In the days leading up to the crash, the market was severely unstable.
 Periods of selling and high volumes were interspersed with brief periods of rising prices and recovery.

 Conservative economists Jude Wanniski and Alan Reynolds have argued that the immediate cause of the crash was investor fears about the Smoot–Hawley Tariff Act, which was being negotiated in the U.S. Senate at the time.
 On October 23, 1929, while voting on an amendment to the bill, 16 senators who had been considered members of an anti-tariff coalition unexpectedly changed their votes and supported an increase in the tariff on calcium carbide imports from Canada.
 The crash began that afternoon and grew worse the following morning.
 In response, libertarian economist Scott Sumner has pointed out that this vote did not significantly change the anti-tariff coalition, which Sumner says was growing stronger during the days following October 23 while the crash was occurring.
-Instead, Sumner argues that ongoing conflict between pro-tariff and anti-tariff Republicans led investors to worry that the party could not govern effectively on economic issues.
+Instead, Sumner argues that the ongoing conflict between pro-tariff and anti-tariff Republicans led investors to worry that the party could not govern effectively on economic issues.
 In particular, he cites the controversy over the appointment of Otto H. Kahn, a Wall Street banker who supported the tariff bill, as treasurer of the Republican Senatorial Campaign Committee.
 Kahn's appointment was announced on the evening of October 24, and fierce opposition from Progressive Republicans who opposed the bill forced him to publicly turn down the offer on October 29.

 Harold Bierman, Jr., argues that the decline in stock prices began on October 3, 1929, in response to a widely publicized comment from British Chancellor of the Exchequer Philip Snowden, who described American markets as a "speculative orgy".
 In this unsettled market, Bierman says, the sudden crash a few weeks later was triggered by federal and state efforts to regulate public utilities, which had become a common vehicle for investment trusts.
 In particular, he argues that the creation of the Committee on Public Service Securities in the state of New York by Governor Franklin D. Roosevelt on October 8, and similar investigatory action in Massachusetts the following week, were possible "straws that broke the camel's back", sparking fears that those public utilities were overvalued by speculators.